Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Enrich-DynatraceAppSecAttackMSDefender365/readme.md

 The Logic App creates and uses a Managed System Identity (MSI) to query the Log Analytics Workspace.

 Assign RBAC 'Microsoft Sentinel Reader' role to the Logic App at the Resource Group level of the Log Analytics Workspace.

+Assign access policy on key vault for Playbook to fetch the secret key

 ## Initial Setup